|Required Equipment||Parent Resources|

 2. Players are selected based on evaluations.
 Players are rated in tryouts, game play and coach ratings.
 A player will receive a total of four ratings for their tryout score.
 These include an on-field game observation, structured skills observation, 3v3 and 5v5 practice formats and a coach’s rating.
 The first four ratings will be used to compute a composite score to place the player in their ranking.
 The coach’s rating will be used as a comparison to the composite.
 If there is an apparent discrepancy between the two, a review will take place to fairly evaluate the player.

-A second travel team will only be compiled if more than 20 players tryout, register and a qualified volunteer coach submits an application for coaching a U10 team by June 17th.
-If one of these requirements is not met, those players not selected for the first team will be registered with the in-town league.
+A second travel team will only be compiled if more than 20 players tryout, register and a qualified volunteer coach submits an application for coaching a G3/4 (U9/10) team by June 1st.
+If one of these requirements is not met, those players not selected for the first team will be welcome to registered with the in-town league after their refund is completed.

-4. U13/14 Players: Every effort is made to place players who have tried out or those who don’t wish to tryout on a travel team in their age group.
+4. G7/8 (U13/14) Players: Every effort is made to place players who have tried out on a travel team in their age group.
 However, placement to a Div 1, Div 2 or Div 3 team will be based on the guidelines outlined in the Methuen Youth Soccer Association’s Tryout Guidelines for Player Selection.
 Additionally, if after maximizing team rosters, based on ECYSA guidelines, there is no room on a travel team, the player will be placed on a wait list.
 Players who do not try out will be place on the list below those who do try out.

 5. Interested potential travel coaches are required to submit a coach questionnaire to the Travel Director by May 30th for each year.
 The Travel Review Committee recommends to the MYSA Board of Directors travel coaches for each team.
 The Board of Directors will select the most appropriate coaches for each travel teams.
 The Coaches questionnaire is used as an aid only in the selection of coaches.